AtlasOfLivingAustralia/ala-install/README.md

 This project contains [Ansible](http://www.ansible.com/) playbooks for setting up ALA components on CentOS 6.x and Ubuntu 12.x machines.
 This project includes a playbook for setting up the [ALA demo ](http://ala-demo.gbif.org).

+## Ansible version

+The playbooks and roles in this repository require Ansible 1.8 or above.

 ## Setup the ALA demo

 Below are some instructions for setting up the [ALA demo](http://ala-demo.gbif.org) with Ansible & Vagrant on your local machine.